Mihai-Portfolio/osTicket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/b24444ef-cc47-4135-aaa4-f788be0fc3c9)

 For clean up, make sure to delete only the setup folder in File Explorer > This PC > Windows (C:) > inetpub > wwwroot > osTicket > Setup.
 Lastly, go back to ost-config.php which can be found in File Explorer > This PC > Windows (C:) > inetpub > wwwroot > osTicket > include > ostconfig.php.
+The next tutorial outlines post-installation configuration of the open-source help desk ticketing system osTicket.
+Do not delete your virtual machine.